-&lt;sup>61 Among people ages 12-20 classified as needing alcohol use treatment.
+55 Among people ages 12-20 classified as needing alcohol use treatment.

-&lt;sup>62 Respondents were classified as needing alcohol use treatment if they met criteria for an alcohol use disorder or received treatment for alcohol use at a specialty facility (i.e., drug and alcohol rehabilitation facility [inpatient or outpatient], hospital [inpatient only], or mental health center) as defined in DSM-5.
+56 Respondents were classified as needing alcohol use treatment if they met criteria for an alcohol use disorder or received treatment for alcohol use at a specialty facility (i.e., drug and alcohol rehabilitation facility [inpatient or outpatient], hospital [inpatient only], or mental health center) as defined in the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-Measure 6 Percentage of Traffic Crash Deaths Involving a 15- to 20-Year-Old Driver With a BAC of 0.01 or Higher (2020 FARS Data; NHTSA, 2022)
+Measure 6: Traffic Crash Deaths Involving a 15- to 20-Year-Old Driver With a BAC of 0.01 or Higher Percentage by State (2021 Fatality Analysis Reporting System [FARS] Data; National Highway Traffic Safety Administration [NHTSA], 2023)